garyttierney/dssp/README.md

 What CIL brings to the table and what other high level languages are unable to provide in a compelling way is the ability to write complex policy.
 Complex policy is required to be able to write policy for complex environments suchs as graphical desktop environments.

-CIL also allows DSSP to be truly modular.
+The source policy oriented nature of CIL also allows DSSP to be truly modular.
 With module policy, policy modules are compiled individually and their compiled representations are linked together into the policy database.
 This makes dependency resolution impossible.
 Because there is no human readable policy involved at the point of linking.
-DSSP is modular and dependency resolution is useful because the security policy is human readable.
+DSSP is modular and dependency resolution is useful because this.

 DSSP is designed to facilitate complex environments such as desktop environments.
 Processes associated with your user identity have just as much priority as processes associated with the root identity.
 This is unlike most common SELinux policy widely available.
 These SELinux security policies focus on a selection of system services only, and mostly ignore user agents.